ibm-cloud-docs/codeengine/subscription-ping.md

 ## Subscribing to Ping events for a job
 {: #eventing-ping-job}

 When you subscribe to a Ping event, you must provide a destination (job) and optionally a destination type for the subscription.
 If you do not provide a schedule, then the default of `* * * * *` (every minute) is used.
 For more information about crontab, see [CRONTAB](http://crontab.org/){: external}.
 Your job receives events as environment variables.
-For more information, see [Environment variables for events](#sub-envir-variables).
+For more information about the environment variables that are sent by Ping, see [Environment variables for events](#sub-envir-variables-ping).

 **Before you begin**